IBM/fabcar-blockchain-sample/README.md

 1. The Blockchain Operator sets up the IBM Blockchain Platform service
 2. The IBM Blockchain Platform enables to create a Hyperledger Fabric network onto a IBM Kubernetes Service, allowing to install and instantiate the Fabcar smart contract on the network
 3. The Node.js application server uses the Fabic sdk to interact with the deployed network on IBM Blockchain Platform and creates APIs for a web client
-4. The Vue.js client uses the Node.js application API to interact with the network
+4. The Angular client uses the Node.js application API to interact with the network
-5. The User interacts with the Fabcar Vue.js web interface to update and query the blockchain ledger and state
+5. The User interacts with the Fabcar Angular web interface to update and query the blockchain ledger and state

 # Included components